 Put it aside for later

 If there is something worrying at me and distracting me from being present, I think, “Wow, if this thing is distracting me so much, it must be important.
 I will make sure to take some time with this as soon as I can.”
-Then I imagine carefully putting those worries into a nice box, like a present, to open up later and give the attention it deserves.
-Tip: this only works if you actually open the box later!
+Then I imagine carefully putting those worries or thoughts into a nice box, like a present, to open up later and give the attention it deserves.
+This only works if you actually open the box later!

 Go to a happy place